Looking back, around and ahead

 My next job was at Quest Software in ’99, doing Delphi for Space Manager.
 It was pre-IPO, and I got some cheap options that paid for 2 cars when the stock went skyhigh.
 I finished the rewrite, and went to Shareplex doing the monitor.
 That project got cancelled, and I started running the UI Studio.
 We moved to new offices in November ’05.
 In March ’08, I got laid off for cost cutting reasons, along with a bunch of other people.

 It took me a month and a half to find a job, so I got an offer the week after I left Quest.
 It was with Hollywood Video doing logistics-Delphi/Oracle maintenance programming for the distribution center, just after they came out of the first bankruptcy.
 It was pretty routine, fix this, change that-very formal processes.
 I gathered a few more responsibilities, started working on a source code migration project, then end of life for one of the POS systems.
 Then the company went under.
-It took me a few months to find a job, and I worked for Huron Consulting doing Java programming for the Higher Education group on a web based program for managing grant certifications for 5 years, then they lost a big client and laid off 3 people here in Portland-more cost cutting.
+It took me a few months to find a job, and I worked for Huron Consulting doing Java programming for the Higher Education group on a web based program for managing grant certifications, then they lost a big client and laid off 3 people here in Portland-more cost cutting-I was there 5 years.
 I also did some UI design, which I really like doing.

-It took me a long time for find work this time-things are much more siloed than before, and I’m no spring chicken.
-I got a 3 month contract to hire for Hitachi Consulting-working for Nintendo doing first PHP then Java programming for their third party developer program.
+It took me a long time to find work this time-things are much more siloed and specialized than before, and I’m no spring chicken.
+After 5 months I got a 3 month contract to hire for Hitachi Consulting-working for Nintendo doing first PHP then Java programming for their third party developer program.
 I was picking up everything really fast, and they seemed to like the work I do.
-I decided not to go fulltime, as everything was a chaotic mess, so I got another contract for Daimler on a major revision for their parts application-it’s all Java and Dojo on Websphere.
+I decided not to go fulltime, as everything was a chaotic mess, so I got another contract for Daimler on a major revision for their aftermarket parts application-it’s all Java and Dojo on Websphere.
 Again, I picked it up really quickly.
+I’m still there, working on the same project plus another one doing aftermarket quote requests-still Java/Websphere, but jQuery and Bootstrap.

 I’ve also done freelance stuff.
 Mostly programming and graphic design/website stuff.
 I tried to do a thing with Illustrator that didn’t work out, I got a bitty one doing maintenance programming that I had to fight to get paid for.
 I have had three successful gigs-one long term doing web design for a contractor, a short one for a charity, and a website for a Dr’s office.
 I also maintained the school website, and I had 2 other bitty gigs, plus one more up here.
 I picked up another Java one, but it proved impossible given my time.
 I just started doing UI design for a startup doing grocery messaging stuff.
 I’m always looking for offsite, offhours graphic design, web and programming work.
 Here’s my resume if you want something done or know somebody who does.
 Thanks!